DWAN-AM

 DWAN (1206 AM) is a radio station owned and operated by the Intercontinental Broadcasting Corporation.
 The station's studio is located at the IBC Compound, Lot 3-B, Capitol Hills Drive cor.
 Zuzuarregui Street, Brgy.
 Matandang Balara, Diliman, Quezon City, and its transmitter is located in Brgy.
 Marulas, Valenzuela City.
-It operates daily from 4:45 AM to 12:00 MN.
+It operates daily from 4:45 AM to 11:00 PM.